Emile95/JavaValidatorManager/README.md

 # JavaValidatorManager

-Java library for configuration of data validation process.
+Maven Java library Project for configuration of data validation process.

 * Create Profile class who inherit ValidatorProfile implements your validation processes
 * Create your validatorManager with configuration object to set your profile who define the behavior